aiminickwong/rpm/README.md

 =======

 RPM uses WOL (Wake On LAN) and small agent on OS side to turn computers on or off via network.
 The center of this solution is a web service - dashboard.
-Wake On LAN server and OS agents queries web service for the state of computers.
+Wake On LAN server and OS agents query the web service for the state of computers.

 To install dashboard, simply unpack it into web directory and edit functions/config.php file.